TheTimebreaker/Simple-Audio-normalizer-and-converter/README.md

 Since the config file gets compiled into the executable, config changes *after compilation* will be ignored until you compile again and use that new executable.

 ## Grab latest release
-You can grab the latest release [here https://github.com/TheTimebreaker/Simple-Audio-normalizer-and-converter/releases/latest].
+You can grab the latest release [here](https://github.com/TheTimebreaker/Simple-Audio-normalizer-and-converter/releases/latest).
 This will use the default config.

 # How to Use
 You can drag-and-drop any audio file(s) onto the .bat file.